-Canada Summer Jobs is an initiative of the Youth Employment Strategy, which is the Government of Canada’s commitment to help young people between the ages of 15 and 30, particularly those facing barriers to employment, get the information and gain the skills, work experience and abilities they need to transition successfully into the labour market.
+Canada Summer Jobs (CSJ) is an initiative of the Youth Employment Strategy, which is the Government of Canada’s commitment to help young people between the ages of 15 and 30, particularly those facing barriers to employment, get the information and gain the skills, work experience and abilities they need to transition successfully into the labour market.

 Please be aware that for 2020 Canada Summer Jobs hires will fall under AUPE.
 Managers who are approved for funding will be expected to hire their candidates as either AUPE Student, or Recurring Part-time employees.